jacky5823a/docs/AccountingPlatformAPI/HS/accounting-platform-en.md

 - If the game round canceled before settlement, our system will invoke the rollback callback.
 - If the bet canceled after settlement, our system doesn't inform your system by rollback callback.
 Your system needs to check the `ModifiedStatus` of bet by [GetReplenishmentByTime api](https://staging-agent.olacak.live/swagger/public/index.html?lang=en#/Seamless1.x/post_api_keno_api_xg_casino_GetReplenishmentByTime) regularly and handle the member's balance.
 - Please provide test account on staging(test) environment of your system after completing all of seamless callbacks.
 We need to test its working fine on staging.

+## Table Limit(Bet Limit)

+- Different currency has different table limit ids.
+The member able to switch the table limit in the game which be set by the table limit ids.
+The bet chips would be changed by the different min/max limits.
+Please refer to [this doc](./table-limit.md) to get the table limit ids.
+- The Table Limit able to be set by the backstage or the apis

+### Backstage
+- Preset table limit: Only be using by invoking CreateMember api. **The table limit of members wouldn't change when modifying the preset table limit.** The Table Limit Setting on the System Management/Personal page provides the personal preset table limit setting.
+And the Table Limit Setting on the Account Management/Agent Management page provides the preset table limit setting of the downline agents.
+Every agent allows to set the preset table limit by each currency, and also allows to set multiple limit ids to be the preset table limit.
+- Get/Set the table limit of member: The Account Management/Member Management page shows the table limit of your and your downline agents' members.
+But only allow to modify the table limit of your members.

+### APIs
+- POST /api/keno-api/xg-casino/CreateMember: The LimitStake param is optional and able to put multiple table limit ids in the LimitStake.
+If there is no the LimitStake param when invoking the CreateMember api, our system will set the **preset table limit** to the new member
+- GET /api/keno-api/xg-casino/Template: Fetch the specific member’s table limit
+- POST /api/keno-api/xg-casino/Template: Set the specific member’s table limit.
+Putting the table limit ids in the Template param, it would **overwrite** the original table limit of the specific member
+- POST /api/keno-api/xg-casino/AllPlayersTemplate: Modify all member’s table limits of the specific currency one time